josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 </code-example>

 In a real world application, the `HeroesService` would be responsible for making an HTTP request to the hero database to check if the alter ego is available.
-From the validator's point of view, the actual implementation of the service is not important, so the example can just code against the `HeroesService` interface.
+From the point of view of the validator, the actual implementation of the service is not important, so the example can just code against the `HeroesService` interface.

 As the validation begins, the `UniqueAlterEgoValidator` delegates to the `HeroesService` `isAlterEgoTaken()` method with the current control value.
 At this point the control is marked as `pending` and remains in this state until the observable chain returned from the `validate()` method completes.